 Intellectual and Developmental Disabilities - 20 hours

-In this course, students will learn to recognize the characteristics of several developmental, intellectual, and learning disabilities.
+Examines the characteristics of several developmental, intellectual and learning disabilities.

 Group Counselling Foundations - 20 hours

-In this course, students will be introduced to the some of the strategies and skills used to lead or participate in groups effectively, in counselling situations.
+Introduces students to some of the strategies and skills used to lead or participate in groups effectively in counselling situations.

 Gerontology and End of Life Care - 40 hours

-In this course students will be introduced to developmental theories in aging to help them understand the psychosocial applications to growing old in our society.
-Students will also be introduced to the strategies necessary to provide emotional and physical support to the dying person and their family.
+Introduces students to developmental theories in aging to help them understand the psychosocial applications to growing old in our society.
+Students are also introduced to the strategies necessary to provide emotional and physical support to the dying person and their family.

 Self Care - 40 hours

-This course introduces students to self care strategies which reduce stress and promote personal and professional wellness.
+Explores self-care strategies used to reduce stress and promote personal and professional wellness.

 Family Systems Theory - 40 hours

-Students will become familiar with the systems theory of counselling, family therapy.
-The course will focus on theory of family counselling, as opposed to individual counselling, and some of the major models involved.
-The course will also focus on problems as a part of a system.
+Familiarizes students with the systems theory of counselling (family therapy).
+The course will focuses on theory of family counselling, as opposed to individual counselling, and some of the major models involved.

 Child and Adolescent Growth and Development - 80 hours

-This course presents a comprehensive overview of the developmental changes of children and adolescents.
-This course will also provide an in-depth study of social, cultural and environmental issues that affect the development of the children and adolescents.
+Presents a comprehensive overview of the developmental changes of children and adolescents.
+This course also provides an in-depth study of social, cultural and environmental issues that affect the development of the children and adolescents.

 MS Office Applications - 80 hours